cta-observatory/ctapipe/docs/development/code-guidelines.rst

   added or removed, and the names are fixed.
 Unlike C/C++ structs, namedtuples are _immutable_, meaning their data cannot be changed after they are constructed.

+* Classes don't need to sub-class `object`, because we only support Python 3 and new-style classes are the default, i.e. subclassing `object` is superfluous.